Take Screenshot

 Take a screenshot of

-For example, I have a product page on eBay as follows:
+For example, you have a product page on eBay as follows:

 The resulting image will vary depending on the chosen capture type.